-You earn a 5,000 mile signup bonus after your first purchase within 90 days.
+You earn a 5,000 mile bonus after your first purchase within 90 days.
 These cards earn 1 mile for every $2 spent and an extra mile on Delta purchases.

 There is a limit on how many miles you can earn each month.
 The Delta SkyMiles World Debit Card has a cap of 4,000 miles per month and you’re limited to 2,000 miles per month on the Delta SkyMiles Business Debit card.

 Truist may send you a 1099-INT if the value of miles earned exceeds $600.